 You work as a content writer, but at home, during your free time, you revel in doing graphic design.
-Logos, spreads, invites, business cards… it’s not just personal expression, but something you also greatly enjoy.
+Logos, spreads, invites, business cards… It’s not just a personal expression but something you also greatly enjoy.
 It crosses your mind that you could do this for a living, so you start toying with the idea.

 However, can you picture yourself doing it for eight hours a day?
 Deal with indecisive clients, possible endless revisions, and invoicing processes?

 Putting yourself in this fictional situation will help you distinguish what should remain a hobby and what is a feasible career move.